Lokno/ArduinoControlUtilities/README.md

 * Full Sweep - The extreme position in degrees the servo is capable of reaching (default: 270)
 * Minimum - The pulse with in microseconds to set the servo to the 0 position (default: 544)
 * Maximum - The pulse width in microseconds to set the servo to the extreme position (default: 2400)

-## gensketch.py (deprecated)

-Translates a CSV table into an Arduino sketch that performs the represented effects.
-The generated Arduino sketch uses Renaud Bédard's coroutine library to handle concurrent operation of multiple servos (https://github.com/renaudbedard/littlebits-arduino/tree/master/Libraries/Coroutines).
-See the header at the top of the code for details.